Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/Calibration/README.md

 As can be seen, the extrinsics are no longer indexed by the image number; they appear as `Rc_ext` and `Tc_ext` instead, ***AND ARE NOT SAVED UPON PRESSING THE SAVE BUTTON IN BCT's GUI!*** In order to save the non-calibration image's extrinsics, you must modify BCT's saving script `saving_calib.m`:

-1. Locate the file in the BCT directory on yoru computer and open it up in a text editor / MATLAB.
+1. Locate the file in the BCT directory on your computer and open it up in a text editor / MATLAB.

-2. Search for `string_save`.
+2. Search for variable `string_save`.
 You will notice there are four occurrences; we are interested in the first and third:
+3.
     ```
     % First occurrence - if route
     string_save = ['save ' save_name ' center_optim param_list active_images ...
 MaxIter'];
     ```

     ```
     % Third occurrence - else route
     string_save = ['save ' save_name ' center_optim param_list active_images ...
 MaxIter'];
     ```

     Note that `...` above represent a bunch of other variables in between.

-3. Replace the two occurrences with the following:
+4. Replace the two occurrences with the following:
     ```
     % MODIFIED First occurrence - if route
     if exist('Rc_ext', 'var') && exist('Tc_ext', 'var')